-During the course of the semester we will develop one design project based on case-study research.
+During the course of the semester we will develop two design projects.
+Projects will be assigned independently during the semester as shown on the schedule.
 There will be workshops and pinups during class to encourage active development of the design projects.